Can an Officer’s Observations Alone Lead to an Impaired Driving Charge?

 Under Canadian law, a person may be charged with impaired driving for operating or having control over a motor vehicle when that person’s ability to operate the vehicle is impaired by drugs or alcohol.
 The Criminal Code of Canada penalizes impaired driving in multiple sections, and the penalties upon conviction increase depending upon the harm caused by the impaired driving.

 If you have been arrested or charged with impaired driving in Alberta, you need experienced legal counsel representing you throughout your case.
-The lawyers at Alberta Impaired Driving Defence can advocate for you and ensure that all your legal rights are safeguarded.
+The lawyers at AIDD can advocate for you and ensure that all your legal rights are safeguarded.

 Police Officer Discretion